lion24/speed-sleuth/README.md

 ```
 make
 ```
-to boostrap the virtualenv and install all the necessary python dependencies.
+to bootstrap the virtualenv and install all the necessary python dependencies.

-Then, once dependencies has been fecthed, you can do:
+Then, once dependencies have been fetched, you can do:
 ```
 make run
 ```